-Argentine grill-master Francis Mallmann pairs smoky grilled calamaretti with rich avocado, spicy pimenton oil, and charred tomatoes in this elegant summer dish.
+Argentine grill-master Francis Mallmann has been making a version of this dish for 20 years, but he likes to change it up from time to time.
+“Harmony in food is for children,” he says.
+Here, he pairs smoky grilled calamaretti with rich avocado, spicy pimenton oil, and charred tomatoes, resulting in an elegant summer dish.

 - 1 lb. small calamari, cleaned